-As alternative payment methods become increasingly popular, central bankers are starting to worry about the security risks linked to a decline in cash usage.
+As alternative A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More methods become increasingly popular, central bankers are starting to worry about the security risks linked to a decline in Money in physical form such as banknotes and coins.
+More usage.
 This summer’s Visa breakdown in the UK is a very concrete example of how vulnerable many economies have become to system failures and the risks linked to dependence on electronic payments.
 Indeed, the country came to a standstill for what seemed like a never-ending 8 hours.

 Quoted by Politico during a conference, Governor of the Austrian National Bank Ewald Nowotny said “Increasingly, central banks insist that cash will also play a role.
 We do not foresee a totally cashless society,” particularly making reference to a scenario where there is an energy blackout.